 Ooh love that!
-It can be very unpredictable also in that more can flake off than you want too.
+It can also be very unpredictable also in that more can flake off than you want to.
 I did sand the backing of this bench and repaint since it flaked a bit more than I liked, but I loved the second go round.

 You can add a bonding agent to the paint to help prevent flaking if that’s not your thing.

 Another cool thing about milk paint is that it has absolutely no odor whatsoever.
 A wax is used to seal the very same way you would seal over chalk paint.

 I really do love this color.
 I imagine this for a pop of color in a bedroom with all white on white goodness.

 This is distressed for me since I don’t usually sand my pieces really heavily.

 Here is a bit of the process, but you can see my complete tutorial for how to turn a headboard into a bench here.